cmdctl/f2p/README.md

 ## How It Works

 1. The relay server is started and listens for incoming connections
-2. When a file is sent, it's streamed to the server which assigns it a unique ID
+2. When a file is sent, it's streamed to the server without loading into memory, which assigns it a unique ID
 3. The server provides a download link that includes the unique ID
 4. A receiver can use the ID to retrieve the file from the server

 ## Security Considerations

-- Files are temporarily stored in memory during transfer
+- Files are streamed directly without loading into memory during transfer
 - No authentication is required to send or receive files
 - Use with caution on untrusted networks